SchwarzIT/onyx/apps/showcase/content/en/components/08.navigation/breadcrumb/index.md

 ### Basic

 The breadcrumb is always positioned above the main page content and contains the previous and current page of the application's navigation hierarchy.
+The breadcrumb items are automatically highlighted based on the current route/page of the application.

 :component-example{name="Basic" layout="fullWidth"}